 Electrical Access is Not Provided for Outdoor Rentals

-If portable generators are used they must be sectioned off from the public and exposed electrical wiring covered by rubber matting for safety purposes.
-If required rental groups may need to contact ESA – Electrical Safety Authority to obtain necessary approvals.
+If portable generators are used they must be sectioned off from the public and exposed electrical wiring covered by rubber matting.
+Rental groups may need to contact Electrical Safety Authority to obtain necessary approvals.

-Groups must inspect the condition of outdoor spaces before commencing any rental activities to ensure they are in good condition.
-Play is not permitted on sports fields under the following weather/surface conditions:
+Groups must inspect the condition of fields to ensure they’re in good condition, play isn’t permitted under the following conditions:

-o Steady downpour of rain which could cause damage to turf or injury to participants
+- Steady downpour which could cause damage to field or injury to participants

-They must be at least 11 meters (35 feet) away from all buildings and 15 meters (50 feet) away from any adjoining property lines.
-An ABC Fire Extinguisher must be on hand and individuals operating the barbeques must be properly trained on how to operate the Fire Extinguisher.
-If propane barbeques are used the individuals operating the barbeques must have their Propane Handling Certification.
+Must be at least 11 meters from buildings and 15 meters from property lines.
+ABC Fire Extinguisher must be on hand and persons operating the barbeques trained to operate the Extinguisher.
+If propane barbeques are used persons operating them must have a Propane Handling Certification.

 Necessary copyright licensing must be obtained.

-Rental groups are responsible for the clean-up and removal of all litter and recycled materials during and post event.
+Rental groups are responsible for the clean-up/removal of litter and recycled materials during & post event.
 Failure to restore grounds to their original condition may result in cancellation of future permits and additional fees.

-If groups want to install a tent, fencing or any non-free-standing structures, which require staking/pegging they must request permission during the application process and contact Ontario One Call, 30 days prior to their event to arrange a stakeout of the line grounds (i.e. gas lines, underground cables).
+If groups want to install a tent, fencing or any non-free-standing structures, requiring staking/pegging they must request permission during the application process and contact Ontario One Call, 30 days prior to their event to arrange a stakeout of line grounds.

 Installation of Structures

-Outdoor spaces should not be used if lightning or thunder have been observed.
-Immediately move to a safe location away from metal or tall structures and out of the open field.
-Wait a minimum of 30 minutes from the last observed lightning or thunder before resuming activities.
+Outdoor spaces shouldn’t be used if lightning/thunder are observed.
+Move from open field to a safe location away, from metal or tall structures, wait at least 30 minutes from last observed lightning or thunder before resuming activities.

-Municipal Noise By-Laws prohibit noise from amplified sound between specific hours and prohibit noise “likely to disturb”.
-Groups must obtain and provide proof of exemption to the Noise By-Law for use of artificial/amplified sound.
+Municipal Noise By-Laws prohibit amplified sound between specific hours and prohibit noise “likely to disturb”.
+Where applicable, groups should obtain exemption to Noise By-Law for use of amplified sound.